-Current projects include consulting and guiding financial and public relations firms on the confluence of energy markets and geopolitics and completing a book, “Saudi, Inc.” to be published by Pegasus Books in early 2018.
+Current projects include consulting and guiding businesses in various industries on the confluence of energy markets and geopolitics.
 I am a contributor at Forbes.com and a columnist for investing.com where I write about issues in geopolitics, oil pricing, and energy markets.
 I also teach Middle East history and policy at Jacksonville University.

 I grew up just outside of Philadelphia.
 I earned an A.B. magna cum laude in history from Princeton University with specialties in Near Eastern studies and creative writing.
 As a graduate student at Boston University, I studied the American and Middle-Eastern energy industries with both an economist and a foreign relations specialist.
 I have conducted significant research on geopolitics and energy markets at the American Heritage Center at the University of Wyoming, the National Archives, the British Petroleum Archives, and the British National Archives.
 My dissertation was entitled, “The United States, Great Britain and the Middle-Eastern Oil Industry, 1945-1960.”

-- “Energy and Environment: Trump, Paris Climate Agreement, and Exxon,” France24
+- France24, “Energy and Environment: Trump, Paris Climate Agreement, and Exxon”

-- “Money Talks: Saudi Arabia and Russia agree to extend oil output cut,” TRT World
+- TRT World (Turkey) “Money Talks: Saudi Arabia and Russia agree to extend oil output cut“

 - CNN, CNN Newsroom With Brooke Baldwin